jhucsf/spring2022/assign/assign05.md

 *Update 4/25*: You may submit MS2 by Monday, May 2nd without penalty.

+*Update 4/25*: We have added automated testing instruction for the server.

 # Overview

 In this assignment, you will develop a chat client program that communicates